-The Summer holidays can be seemingly endless when you have young children and teenagers to entertain, so it’s no surprise summer camp has become a popular choice for many families across the world.
+The summer holidays can be seemingly endless when you have young children and teenagers to entertain, so it’s no surprise summer camp has become a popular choice for many families across the world, especially consifering all the benefits of a summer camp.
 According to the American Camp Association, over 11 million children and adults attend camps over the summer in America alone!

 So with so many people choosing to send their children to camp each summer, are camps just a convenient form of summer entertainment?
 Or is there something more behind what the camp experience can offer your child?

 After running our own camp for over 10 years now, we’ve seen some of the great benefits that summer camp has for children and young people.
 It has everything rolled into one.
 It is an opportunity for children to play and have fun out of school as they should, as well as for them to learn new skills or even a new subject.
 Summer camp also keeps kids entertained in the process and has numerous health benefits.
 The best part is that children want to go to camp because it’s fun, and the positive outcomes just happen along the way.

 Here are our top 6 reasons to send your child to camp.

 1. Improving social skills and building new friendships